Lowering Barriers and Building Motivation: ADHD Strategies for Daily Success

 [00:37:29] Asher: What are we talking about today?

-And sometimes you’re not even in the mood to have fun.
-But then sometimes he’s got a bee in your bonnet or a you get a crab in your car.
-I don’t know, I eat, the thing is, but like all of a sudden you’re in the mood to do something right now, right?
+And sometimes you’re not even in the mood to have fun, but then sometimes you’ve got a bee in your bonnet or you get a crab in your car.
+I don’t know, but all of a sudden you’re in the mood to do something right now, right?
 You’re inspired.
 You’re motivated.
 It would feel so good.

-And the moment is past.
-And like personally, for me, that feels like the most crushing feeling of like frustration and disappointment.
-And then you, like you missed the you missed the boat like you don’t get the dopamine.
-Plus you just spent like three hours cleaning up and like, now you’re just, like, disappointed and grumpy.
+Personally, for me, that feels like the most crushing feeling of frustration and disappointment.
+And then you miss the boat and you don’t get the dopamine.
+Plus you just spent like three hours cleaning up and now you’re just disappointed and grumpy.
 It’s like a sneeze that you held in, you know?

-And so I talk about my I talk about this with my clients a lot, and I made a TikTok about it, and I kind of explained it as making the stars align.
-Basically like this idea is you don’t know when lightning is going to strike.
-And like, the stars don’t always align on your schedule, but there are things that you can do to make them align more often.
+I talk about this with my clients a lot, and I made a TikTok about it.
+I kind of explained it as making the stars align.
+Basically, it’s this idea that you don’t know when lightning is going to strike.
+And the stars don’t always align on your schedule, but there are things that you can do to make them align more often.

-And there are pieces that we can build into our daily routine in our practice so that we will have more of those moments.
-And I think that thinking about it this way also gives us more onus to want to lean into boring things like routine and cleaning up after ourselves, and like developing systems and giving things in our house a home and going to bed early.
+There are pieces that we can build into our daily routine so that we will have more of those moments.
+I think that thinking about it this way also gives us more onus to want to lean into boring things like routine and cleaning up after ourselves, developing systems, giving things in our house a home and going to bed early.

-[02:44:11] Asher: Absolutely.
-Dusty.
+[02:44:11] Asher: Absolutely Dusty.
 And I will add, you talk about this frustrating moment of having to do the pre-work, the cleaning up in order to be able to do the thing and sometimes that doesn’t even happen, right?
-Sometimes you you, the lightning strikes, you want to do the thing.
-You realize you aren’t prepared to do the thing and then nothing happens.
+Sometimes the lightning strikes, you want to do the thing, you realize you aren’t prepared to do the thing and then nothing happens.

 And that is equally or more frustrating because now you’ve made no progress towards the thing you wanted to do, and you’ve made no progress towards making it possible to do that in the future.

 [03:21:08] Dusty: Exactly.
 So I think there’s a couple reasons this is important, right?
 One is that I think it’s so important for us to have those moments.
-Like the thing about having ADHD, dear listeners, is not that your goal in life is to like, not have ADHD.
-It’s to like, I think it’s like harness the natural cycle of ADHD and work better with it.
+The thing about having ADHD, dear listeners, is not that your goal in life is to not have ADHD.
+It’s to harness the natural cycle of ADHD and work better with it.

-And we talk a lot about how to work with it in sort of like the fallow periods, like when your energy is like really low or when your capacity is low, how not to overwhelm yourself, like how to ride that you know that an honor your need for energy.
+We talk a lot about how to work with it in sort of the fallow periods, like when your energy is really low or when your capacity is low, how not to overwhelm yourself, how to honor your need for energy.
 But we also need to talk about what to do when it’s high and how do we capitalize on that?

-Like, oh my God, I’m getting as much stuff done as three people.
-Oh my God.
-I’m having like flashes of inspiration because especially if you’re having to spend a lot of time in that low period, there’s nothing more frustrating than not getting to enjoy the high periods.
-Like when I am like on it.
-I’m so on it.
-It reminds me of like who I am and how powerful I am and like, how awesome life can be.
+Like, oh my gosh, I’m getting as much stuff done as three people.
+I’m having flashes of inspiration, because especially if you’re having to spend a lot of time in that low period, there’s nothing more frustrating than not getting to enjoy the high periods.
+Like when I am on it – I’m so on it.
+It reminds me of who I am and how powerful I am and how awesome life can be.

 And I need to have those moments.
-And so setting myself up for success, to be able to have those moments is really important, right?
-Even if it’s just like, I’m going out with friends and I’m feeling really social and I’m in a great mood if I have some like nice clothes to put on and I can find my makeup and I can like put together a nice outfit, I feel like I’m like in a music video, right?
+So setting myself up for success, to be able to have those moments is really important, right?
+Even if it’s just going out with friends and I’m feeling really social and I’m in a great mood.
+If I have some nice clothes to put on and I can find my makeup and I can put together a nice outfit, I feel like I’m in a music video!

-So for me, I think personally it’s always that intersection of disorganization when I’m inspired, it might look a little bit different for other people, but largely this concept of making the stars align for me is about lowering the the barrier and the threshold and reducing friction points between you and being ready to have those moments so that you can have the more often then you get to have them.
+So for me, I think personally it’s always that intersection of disorganization when I’m inspired.
+It might look a little bit different for other people, but largely this concept of making the stars align for me is about lowering the barrier and the threshold and reducing friction points between you and being ready to have those moments so that you can have them more often then you get to have them.
+And that really helps offset the low periods.

-And that, I think, really helps offset the the low periods.
-But yeah, the other thing is and I’ll come back to this, the other thing is about this being a really good reason and a big why behind putting in that effort around the more boring rote stuff.
-But I’ll I’m going to make some space for you to respond here first.
+The other thing is and I’ll come back to this, but the other thing is this being a really good reason and a big “why” behind putting in that effort around the more boring stuff.
+But I’m going to make some space for you to respond here first.

-Whereas if I can just open up my closet and I have choices and everything’s there, it’s so nice.
-I don’t remember what episode it was a while ago, but we talked about the idea of tolerances and how we don’t really realize, as people with ADHD, these these things that we tolerate, right?
+Whereas if I can just open up my closet and have choices and everything’s there, it’s so nice.
+I don’t remember what episode it was a while ago, but we talked about the idea of tolerance and how we don’t really realize, as people with ADHD, these things that we tolerate.
 Tolerating running up and down the stairs multiple times when I need to get dressed to leave the house is something I didn’t realize how much friction that was introducing until I changed the habit.

-And here’s the thing is, once you change the habit and you start to have that positive new experience with less friction, that becomes the positive motivation for doing the thing.
-I do not enjoy doing laundry any more than I did a couple of years ago, when I was running up and down the stairs.
-All of the time.
-But I really, really enjoy being able to get ready to leave the house in a frictionless way where I have options in terms of what to wear, and I know where to find everything, and it’s easy.
+And here’s the thing, once you change the habit and you start to have that positive new experience with less friction, that becomes the positive motivation for doing the thing.
+I do not enjoy doing laundry any more than I did a couple of years ago, when I was running up and down the stairs all of the time.
+But I really, really enjoy being able to get ready to leave the house in a frictionless way where I have options in terms of what to wear, and I know where to find everything – it’s easy.

 [08:23:15] Dusty: Exactly.
-And so this is kind of leading me to my next point, which is like, again, really common subject area topic of, you know, of coaching is like daily organization, like keeping your house clean, finding homes for things busting clutter or like having routines like getting up in the morning, going to bed at night.
-And I think a lot of the times, what gets in the way of clients making progress in these areas is not having a really good reason why, like just feeling like these are things that they should do, but they’re very arbitrary.
+And so this is kind of leading me to my next point, which is again a really common subject area topic of coaching – daily organization.
+Things like keeping your house clean, finding homes for things, busting clutter or having routines like getting up in the morning, going to bed at night are just a few things that get in the way of clients making progress in these areas.

-Like we can talk ourselves out of anything in the moment when we’re not in the mood to do it, especially when it feels like the reason we’re doing it is just because we said we were going to do it right.
-I don’t know about you, ash, but in the moment that never works.
-Or I’m like, well, I promised myself that I wouldn’t x, y, z or that I would x, y, z, but like, I don’t want to do that now.
+We can talk ourselves out of anything in the moment when we’re not in the mood to do it, especially when it feels like the reason we’re doing it is just because we said we were going to do it.
+I don’t know about you, Ash, but in the moment that never works.
+Or I’m like, well, I promised myself that I wouldn’t x, y, z or that I would x, y, z, but I don’t want to do that now.

 Right?
 And, and so I think this gives more of a big reason why.